haltakov/ipad-two-front-cameras/README.md

 ### 1. Taking the photos

-Take 2 photos of yourself by shifting the iPad horizontaly from one side to another, avoiding any rotation.
+Take 2 photos of yourself by shifting the iPad horizontally from one side to another, avoiding any rotation.
 Make sure that you keep as still as possible.
 It is important to lock the exposure control by long pressing on the image.

 ### 2. Scaling